-Published by Christina.
-Last Updated on October 22, 2024.
+Published by Christina Riley.
+Last Updated on April 11, 2025.

 Disclaimer: This site uses demographic data, email opt-ins, display advertising, and affiliate links.
-Revenue from our advertising and affiliate links goes back into our business and toward supporting communities affected by Hurricane Helene.
 Please visit our Disclosure and Privacy Policy pages for further explanation.
+Pricing, operating hours, or menus may change since our most recent update.
+Please confirm these directly with the business or attraction in question prior to visiting.

-The Outer Banks is one of North Carolinaโ€™s most pristine and beautiful places, all the way from the Virginia border down through Cape Lookout National Seashore.
-Much of the area’s beauty can be uncovered through these wonderful things to do on Ocracoke Island, though.
+The Outer Banks is one of North Carolinaโs most pristine and beautiful places, stretching from the Virginia border down through Cape Lookout National Seashore.
+Ocracoke Island is a shining example of these barrier islands, and it’s easily one of our favorite places to visit in NC!

-Whether you know the island well or you’ve never visited it before, weโ€™re leaving no detail behind.
-If you live in the Ocracoke area and are wondering, โ€œWhat are the best things to do near me?โ€ we think this guide will help you enjoy one of our favorite spots on the NC coast!
+Whether you know the island well or you’ve never visited it before, weโre leaving no detail behind.
+If you live in the Ocracoke area and are wondering, โWhat are the best things to do near me?โ we think this guide will help you enjoy one of our favorite spots on the NC coast!

 For a relatively small island, there’s a lot to know before you go, and here’s what you’ll find below:

-• Where is Ocracoke Island (Quick Facts and Location Info)
+- Where is Ocracoke Island (Quick Facts and Location Info)

-• The History of Ocracoke Island
+- The History of Ocracoke Island

-• Getting to Ocracoke Island Today
+- Getting to Ocracoke Island Today (Ferry Info)

-• Getting Around Ocracoke Island
+- Getting Around Ocracoke Island

-• Where to Stay
+- Where to Stay

-• Annual Events
+- Annual Events

-• Restaurants
+- Restaurants

-• Nearby Places to Go
+- Nearby Places to Go

 Read More: The Best Things to Do in the Outer Banks